 Many of you have likely been disappointed by prior map-making software, so a healthy degree of skepticism is expected.
-That is why I am making MapForge Alpha Release 3 publicly available.
-Download it and try it out for yourself, in order to evaluate the software.
+That is why I am making the MapForge Beta Release publicly available.
+Download the software and try it out for yourself, in order to evaluate it.
 Take the program for a spin to see if this is the program you want/expect it to be.

 But do keep in mind that it is an early v1.0 release, and it still contains some bugs (though I try to issue fixes promptly).
 Note that some features such as the draw/paint tools and support for Textures are not expected until MapForge v1.1, and that all MapForge v1.x releases will be free updates for both licensed and unlicensed users.

 Click here to download MapForge v1.0.2 for Windows (Zip, 27.1 MB)

 Click here to download MapForge v1.0.2 for Mac OS X (DMG, 36.5 MB)

 The software comes with a free content Add-On included (pre-installed), so that newcomers have some assets to play around with immediately.
 But there’s much more free content available, so be sure to download it using the link below.